Senedd election 2026

 Throughout the process, the Senedd Commission aims to provide maximum benefits and value for money.

-The Senedd Commission’s Draft Budget 2025-26 proposes a 16% increase in spending to support a 60% increase in Members.
+The Senedd Commission’s Budget 2025-26 proposes a 16% increase in spending to support a 60% increase in Members.

 These estimates will be kept under constant review, and cost savings will be made wherever possible.